remnrem/luna-doc/docs/ref/hypnograms.md

 ### Stage/epoch alignment

-Typically, staging epochs will typically be typically 30 seconds and will be _aligned_ with the signal data, i.e. starting at the start of the recording (0 seconds elapsed), as indicated in the top row in the picture below.
+Typically, staging epochs will typically be 30 seconds and will be _aligned_ with the signal data, i.e. starting at the start of the recording (0 seconds elapsed), as indicated in the top row in the picture below.
 In other cases, staging information may come in different formats.
 For example, even if scored in 30-second intervals, stage annotations may span longer intervals (multiples of 30 seconds, e.g. 90-seconds, 120-seconds, etc, to represent consecutive epochs of the same stage.
 Alternatively, the stage information may be represented as _change-point_ events: i.e. 0-duration markers